 Assembly Bill 210 proposes significant changes to the criteria and processes for designating recipients of academic excellence higher education scholarships in Wisconsin.
-The bill aims to repeal several existing provisions related to the scholarship program, specifically those that set criteria based on high school enrollment numbers.
-Notably, it removes the requirement that only high schools with at least 80 pupils can designate a senior for the scholarship, allowing any high school with at least one pupil to designate one senior without a nomination process from the Higher Educational Aids Board (HEAB).
+The bill aims to repeal several existing provisions related to the scholarship program, including the specific criteria for high school enrollment sizes that determine how many seniors can be nominated for the scholarship.
+Notably, it amends the eligibility criteria to allow any high school with at least one pupil but less than 500 pupils to designate one senior without requiring a nomination process from the Higher Educational Aids Board (HEAB).
 Additionally, the bill clarifies that seniors eligible for the scholarship do not include those enrolled in home-based private educational programs.

 Statutes affected: Bill Text: 39.41(1)(bm), 39.41, 39.41(1m)(a)1, 39.41(1m)(b), 39.41(1m)(c)3, 39.41(1m)(c)4, 39.41(1m)(c)5, 39.41(1m)(d), 39.41(1m)(e), 39.41(1m)(g), 39.41(1m)(h), 39.41(1m)(j), 39.41(1m)(m), 39.41(8)